 Analysis

-Residential Rental Project.
+Residential rental project.
 A residential rental project is a building or structure, together with any functionally related and subordinate facilities, containing one or more similarly constructed units which 1) are used on other than a transient basis and 2) rented by or available to members of the general public on a continuous basis in accordance with the requirements of Treas.
 Regulation 1.103-8(b)(5)(1).
-These types of projects are often commonly referred to in the tax exempt bond context as “multifamily housing,” although that particular term is not used in the applicable IRC section or regulations.
+These types of projects are often commonly referred to in the tax-exempt bond context as “multifamily housing,” although that particular term is not used in the applicable IRC section or regulations.

 The following are not residential rental projects: Hotels, motels, dormitories, fraternity and sorority houses, rooming houses, hospitals, nursing homes, sanitariums, rest homes, and trailer parks and courts for use on a transient basis.
 See Treas.
 Regulation 1.103-8(b)(4)(i).